-You can trust East Kildonan Dental, as we treat a lot of TMJ issues extensively now for many years in Winnipeg.
-Whether you’re experiencing a TMD or you want preventive measures to avoid TMDs in the future, get in touch with us.
+You can trust East Kildonan Dental, as we treat a lot of TMJ issues extensively now for many years in Winnipeg Manitoba.
+Whether you’re experiencing TMJ pain or you want preventive measures to avoid TMJ disorder in the future, get in touch with us.
 We can help, there's no reason to suffer.